The IoT Affect: Changing the Game for Manufacturers and Distributors

 5. Creating value-added services – After initial product sales, IoT built into products enables the possibility to add on many value-add services, subscriptions, and apps, which are additional revenue streams.

 Diverse machine-level data, and real-time streaming characteristics requires an integrated set of IoT gateways, IoT applications, and enterprise applications.
 Traditional ERP systems are not designed to absorb these kinds of data.
-However, an ERP system that has good integration capabilities, the flexibility to incrementally add new capabilities, and a solid roadmap for IoT, machine learning, and advanced analytics can help companies along the IoT journey.
+However, an ERP system / chemical manufacturing software that has good integration capabilities, the flexibility to incrementally add new capabilities, and a solid roadmap for IoT, machine learning, and advanced analytics can help companies along the IoT journey.

 Contact our manufacturing experts today to learn more about how we can help you achieve your IoT aspirations with our diverse suite of modern technology enabled solutions designed to help unleash the potential of your business.